Seven Summits: Defence

 Bill Allen, who completed the Seven Summits twice, said that getting to the summit never gets old.
 The 8000ers are all in East Asia; Nepal, China, India and Pakistan in a more narrow region of Earth, and many of the climbs are quite dangerous with several climbers dying short of completing all 14.
 Another problem is that while there are 14 main summits, there are additional sub-peaks over 8000 m.
 Indeed, in 2013, authorities were considering officially recognizing some additional peaks as 8000ers.

 Second and third lists

-One idea is to climb shorter peaks rather than the highest such as with the Seven Second Summits and Seven Third Summits.
-The Explorers Grand Slam includes the Seven Summits and both poles.
-Like the number one list, the number two and three lists is subject to the Bass vs. Messner geophysical/political dichotomy.
+The Seven Second Summits collection is considered to be a more difficult mountaineering challenge than the standard Seven Summits, even if the peaks are lower.
+Like the number one list, the number two and three lists are subject to the Bass vs. Messner geophysical/political dichotomy.